SagePayments/Sage-Exchange-Desktop/Docs/Implementation_Guide.md

 ## <a name="Hardware"></a> Supported Hardware
 The Sage Exchange Desktop is compatible with a wide variety of EMV and non-EMV compatible card readers.

-Different fees may apply, depending on the device you organization uses.
+Different fees may apply, depending on the device your organization uses.

 ### EMV Devices
 SED 2.0 supports the following EMV enabled devices: